 Generally, it's best to avoid alcohol during the course of shingles treatment.

-A new shingles vaccine uses an inactivated varicella-zoster (chickenpox) virus so you can't infect others.
+A shingles vaccine uses only part of the varicella-zoster virus, so you can't infect others.

 People who are age 50 and older should get the shingles vaccine to prevent shingles.